Kanno Sugako

 Kanno Sugako (管野 須賀子), also known as Kanno Suga (管野 スガ), was a Japanese anarcha-feminist journalist.
 She was the author of a series of articles about gender oppression, and a defender of freedom and equal rights for men and women.

 In 1910, she was accused of treason by the Japanese government for her alleged involvement in what became known as the High Treason Incident, aimed at the assassination of Emperor Meiji.
 Kanno was executed by hanging on January 25, 1911, at the age of 29.
-She was the first woman with the status of political prisoner to be executed in the history of modern Japan.
+Sugako was the only woman among the twelve accused given the death sentence in the High Treason trials, and the first woman with the status of political prisoner to be executed in the history of modern Japan.

 Biography

 Early life

 Kanno Sugako was born in Osaka in 1881.
 Her father, Kanno Yoshihige, owned a successful mining business, but it failed when Kanno was eight or nine years old.
 Kanno's mother died when she was ten years old, and her father remarried.
 She had a younger sister, named Hide, and a younger brother.

 Kanno's first exposure to socialism was an essay by Sakai Toshihiko, in which Sakai advised rape victims not to carry the guilt of the event around.
 The essay motivated Kanno to read more of Sakai's writings, which then exposed her to other socialist thinkers.

 In September 1899, at the age of seventeen, Kanno married Komiya Fukutarō, a member of a Tokyo merchant family.
 Kanno felt no physical or emotional attraction towards her new husband, but it allowed her to escape the harassment of her stepmother.
 Kanno was not particularly interested in business, preferring writing.
 Eventually, her stepmother left her family, and Kanno returned in 1902 to Osaka to care for her father.